What exactly is a business plan?

 This plan is needed when a business wants to enter joint ventures, financial investments, or new acquisitions.
 It provides complete details of essential information about the company and its projections with proper market research.

 Feasibility plans are for those companies that plan to introduce a new product to the current market or an existing product in a new market.
-This plan includes market patterns, competitor analysis, consumer behavior, and market research (both secondary and primary).
+This plan includes market patterns, competitor analysis, consumer behaviour, and market research (both secondary and primary).

 PNP Business Plan